Deploy a new ICOS Controller¶

 In addition, since unreleased versions are private, you need to login to the repository before launching the install command:

-Enable/Disable components¶
+Enable/Disable single components¶

 Single components that are part of the ICOS Controller can be enabled/disabled using the fowlloing values: